cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-infrastructure.md

 If you have enabled Multi-Factor Authentication on your AWS account or you are assuming another role which does, you might be asked to enter your MFA token \(using your Authenticator app\) in this step.
 {% endhint %}

+{% hint style="info" %}
+CX Cloud CLI will by default set temporary AWS API keys as environment variables.
+However, it is also possible to run CLI with preset API keys as environment variables.
+This is useful for example when running [AWS Vault](https://github.com/99designs/aws-vault) for storing the secrets in your operating system's secure keystore.
+The `AWS_PROFILE` environment variable doesn't need to be exported in case AWS Vault is used.
+{% endhint %}

 {% hint style="success" %}
 The CLI tool will ask you what domain you want to set as your cluster's domain.
 For most cases, you can use a "gossip-based" cluster configuration in which case you don't need an actual domain for your cluster.
 So enter the domain using the following format: